 In the digital age, especially in the wake of COVID, manufacturers can’t afford to wait.
 If the competition already has a dealer portal (or they’re working on it), the clock is ticking.
 A frustrating customer experience can drive distributors to the competition—and phone, fax, and email processes are pretty frustrating when your customers are used to shopping on Amazon as consumers.

 The good news is that a right-sized solution launches fast.
 The key is to find one that allows you to grow when you’re ready (and includes SAP integration).
-That’s the thinking behind Corevist Commerce.
+That’s the thinking behind the Corevist Platform.

 Want to become Easier To Do Business With?

 Managed B2B portals and eCommerce with prebuilt integration for ECC and S/4HANA.